Dutch arrest Syrians suspected of large scale people smuggling

 "In cooperation with others, he allegedly smuggled large numbers of Syrians staying in Italy to the Netherlands and other Western European countries," the statement said.

-Payments, which were made by clients via money transfer, were channeled via an "underground banker" to the Netherlands, prosecutors said.
+Payments, which were made by clients via money transfer, were channelled via an "underground banker" to the Netherlands, prosecutors said.